URL Query Parameters¶

 URL Query Parameters provide a convenient way to customize and share data with your applications.
 By leveraging these parameters, you can control time ranges, apply filters, and configure various settings for Dashboards, Datasets, Resource Instances, and Worksheets.
 This flexibility allows for seamless integration and enhanced data exploration within the Observe platform.

-You can add links in your application to your Observe instance.
-For instance, you may want to link to a Dashboard that you access frequently without logging into Observe and locating it.
+You can use these parameters to create deep links into your Observe instance.
+For instance, you may want to add a link to a troubleshooting Dashboard to a team resources page so team members don’t have to start at the Observe home page and browse to it.
 Your link HTML code may look something like the following:

 <html>